-Monday’s can be hard.
-For most adults, Monday means the end of the weekend and the start to the work-week.
-To be honest, most people aren’t exactly excited for that alarm to go off on Monday morning.
+Mondays can be hard.
+For most adults, Monday means the end of the weekend and the start of the work-week.
+To be honest, most people aren’t exactly excited about that alarm to go off on Monday morning.
 It means the responsibilities of the week and work are the present and the fun, care-free weekend is in the past.

 Why is it that the weekends seem to fly by, but Monday morning tends to crawl like a turtle?
 And the even crazier thing?
 For most, this is a normal feeling that occurs each and every Monday.
 Every 7 days, the majority of adults have the Monday morning blues.
 While it is common and widespread to feel this way, it doesn’t have to be your outlook for Monday’s.
 Lose the phrase “Somebody’s got a case of the Monday’s” from your vocabulary and try to embrace Monday with a fresh and positive attitude.
 It may seem difficult, but it’s doable.